What to Wear in Morocco:

 Practical Note

 Morocco uses the Moroccan Dirham (MAD).
-Cash is king in the medinas and rural areas — card readers are rare outside hotels and upscale restaurants.
-Read our guide on what currency Morocco uses before you travel to avoid being caught short.
+Cash is king in the medinas and rural areas.
+Read our guide on what currency Morocco uses before you travel.

 Frequently Asked Questions ↑ Back